apache/airflow/docs/apache-airflow/security/webserver.rst

     def team_parser(team_payload: Dict[str, Any]) -> List[int]:
-        # Parse the team payload from Github however you want here.
+        # Parse the team payload from GitHub however you want here.
         return [team["id"] for team in team_payload]